Jerome-openclassroom/Lyra_console_RH/README.md

 # 🤖 Lyra_Console_RH — AI Recruitment Assistant (RAG + OpenAI)

-**Lyra_Console_RH** is a lightweight AI-based human resources assistant that simulates the behavior of a responsive, intelligent recruiter.
+**Lyra_Console_RH** is a lightweight AI-based human resources assistant that simulates the behavior of a responsive, intelligent tool for recruiter.
 It combines OpenAI Assistants API, persistent thread memory, retrieval-augmented generation (RAG), and a Gradio interface.

 ---